-Wind resources accounted for 1,158.3 MW, and solar resources accounted for 640.0 MW of installed capacity in PJM on December 31, 2018.
+41 Wind resources accounted for 1,232.2 MW, and solar resources accounted for 791.0 MW of installed capacity in PJM on December 31, 2019.
 PJM administratively reduces the capabilities of all wind generators to 14.7 percent for wind farms in mountainous terrain and 17.6 percent for wind farms in open terrain, and solar generators to 42.0 percent for ground mounted fixed panel, 60.0 percent for ground mounted tracking panel, and 38.0 percent for other than ground mounted solar arrays, of nameplate capacity when determining the installed capacity because wind and solar resources cannot be assumed to be available on peak and cannot respond to dispatch requests.
 As data become available, unforced capability of wind and solar resources will be calculated using actual data.
-There are additional wind and solar resources not reflected to tal capacity because they are energy only resources and do not participate in the PJM Capacity Market.
-See "PJM Manual 21: Rules and Procedures for Determination of Generating Capability," § Appendix B: Calculating Capacity Values for Wind and Solar Capacity Resources, Rev. 12 (Jan.
-1, 2017).
+There are additional wind and solar resources not reflected in total capacity because they are energy only resources and do not participate in the PJM Capacity Market.
+See "PJM Manual 21: Rules and Procedures for Determination of Generating Capability," Appendix B.3 Calculation Procedure, Rev. 14 (Aug.
+1, 2019).

-Due to EFORd values not being finalized for future delivery years, the projected installed capacity is based on cleared unforced capacity (UCAP) MW using the EFORd submitted with the offer.
+42 Due to EFORd values not being finalized for future delivery years, the projected installed capacity is based on cleared unforced capacity (UCAP) MW using the EFORd submitted with the offer.

-Figure 5-1 Percent of installed capacity (By fuel source): June 1, 2007 through June 1, 2021 capacity on January 1, 2018, to December 31, 2018, by funding type.
+Figure 5-1 Percent of installed capacity (By fuel source): June 1, 2007 through June 1, 2021

-Table 5-4 shows the RPM installed capacity on January 1, 2018, through December 31, 2018, for the top five generation capacity resource owners, excluding FRR committed MW.
+Table 5-4 shows the RPM installed capacity on January 1, 2019, through December 31, 2019, for the top five generation capacity resource owners, excluding FRR committed MW.

-Table 5-4 Installed capacity by parent company:January 1, May 31, June 1, and December 31, 2018
+Table 5-4 Installed capacity by parent company: January 1, May 31, June 1, and December 31, 2019